Shows

 11 & Under Walk/Trot

-Open to any rider who is not competing at the canter or lope for this show season.
-Rider may be moved out of division if this rule is not followed.
-CLASSES: 5, 31, 32, 33
+Open to riders 19 years old & over who are not competing at the canter or lope for this show season.
+Riders may be moved out of the division if this rule is not followed.
+CLASSES: 7, 46, 47, 48

 Open English